PiggyAwesome/useless/README.md

-Yo mamma so fat that when she walked by the TV set I missed 3 seasons of Laguna Beach
+Yo mamma so fat when she went to the movies she sat by everybody